Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-List of comma-separated [multiaddresses](https://docs.libp2p.io/concepts/appendix/glossary/#multiaddr) of static peers with which to establish and maintain connections.
+A comma-separated list of [multiaddresses](https://docs.libp2p.io/concepts/appendix/glossary/#multiaddr) of static peers with which to establish and maintain connections.

 ### `p2p-subscribe-all-subnets-enabled`